-made available in the Coronavirus State and Local Fiscal Recovery Fund to bolster our nation's local health programs, strengthen our infrastructure system and ensure that crucial human services are available to residents most impacted by the COVID-19 pandemic

-COMMUNITY DEVELOPMENT BLOCK GRANT (CDBG) - DIRECT FUNDING TO ENTITLEMENT COUNTIES BY STATE
+made available in the Recovery Fund to bolster our nation's local health programs, strengthen our infrastructure system and ensure that crucial human services are available to residents most impacted by the COVID-19 pandemic COMMUNITY DEVELOPMENT BLOCK GRANT (CDBG) - DIRECT FUNDING TO ENTITLEMENT COUNTIES BY STATE

-Community Development Block Grant (CDBG) funding received directly by entitlement counties in FY 2021.
-Source: U.S. Department of Housing and Urban Development.

-COMMUNITY DEVELOPMENT BLOCK GRANT (CDBG) ALLOCATIONS BY FISCAL YEAR 1975-2021
+Community Development Block Grant (CDBG) funding received directly by entitlement counties in FY 2023.
+Entitlement counties are urban counties with populations of at least 200,000 (excluding the population of entitled cities).
+Non-entitlement counties may apply for CDBG funding through the state portion of the program.
+Source: U.S. Department of Housing and Urban Development, FY 2023 data.
+COMMUNITY DEVELOPMENT BLOCK GRANT (CDBG) ALLOCATIONS BY FISCAL YEAR 1975-2023